fairlearn/fairlearn/docs/user_guide/mitigation.rst

 how the correlation matrix has changed after the transformation of the dataset.
 Due to rounding, some of the 0.0 values appear as -0.0.
-Either way, the :code:`CorrelationRemover` successfully removed all correlation between 'sex_Female' and the other columns while retaining the correlation between the other features.
+Either way, the :code:`CorrelationRemover` successfully removed all correlation between 'race_AfricanAmerican' and the other columns while retaining the correlation between the other features.

 .. figure:: ../auto_examples/images/sphx_glr_plot_correlationremover_before_after_002.png
     :align: center